remm4ik/gimp_roulette/README.md

 * Statistics (Percent-Bar)
 * Ini-File - Support
 * clean and comented Code.
-* Includes the .fla-File, to show how it works.

 Bugs:
 None (If you find one, you can fix them)